karthikv1392/cs3301_osn_2024/home.md

 ## Lecture hours

-The lectures will be in-person and will held on every [Monday and Thursday 10:00 AM to 11:30 AM](schedule.md) in Room no: TBD.
+The lectures will be in-person and will held on every [Monday and Thursday 10:0 AM to 11:30 AM](schedule.md) in Room no: H-105 (Expect for the first lecture which will be on H-205).
 The lecture materials (slides, lecture notes if any and links to supporting resources) can be accessed [here](lectures.md).

 ## Office Hours

-Every [Friday 10:00 AM to 11:00 AM](schedule.md).
+Every [Thursday 10:30 AM to 12:00 PM](schedule.md).
 Apart from this if more meetings or help is required, feel free to drop in an email to one of the [teaching assistants](https://karthikv1392.github.io/cs3301_osn/staff/)

 ## Resources